 FIGURE 3 Expression of expanded families of defence and digestive proteins.
 Each row in the heatmap represents an individual gene within the gene family.
 The colour shows the Z-score of expression at each developmental stage.
 The Z-scores are calculated within each developmental stage among all genes, and the values represent the number of standard deviations from the standardized mean of 0.
-NFE, nonfertilised egg; ED0,1,2,6, embryos in days after fertilisation; N1,3,5,6, nymphal stages. (a) ABC transporters; (b) hemolymph lipopolysaccharide-binding proteins; (c) $\alpha$ -glucosidases; (d) $\beta$ -glucosidases; (e) lipase 3; and (f) trypsins [Color figure can be viewed at wileyonlinelibrary.com]
+NFE, nonfertilised egg; ED0,1,2,6, embryos in days after fertilisation; N1,3,5,6, nymphal stages; Adult, 5-day old females. (a) ABC transporters; (b) hemolymph lipopolysaccharide-binding proteins; (c) α -glucosidases; (d) β -glucosidases; (e) lipase 3; and (f) trypsins [Color figure can be viewed at wileyonlinelibrary.com]

-a rupturing of the amnion and serosa, after which the embryo has direct contact and access to the yolk, which contains lipid reserves (Tanaka, 1976).
-The dramatic morphogenetic processes that follow require extensive lipid metabolism, which could explain the burst of Bger\25734.
+at day 6 of embryonic development suggesting a specific function in lipid metabolism for later embryo development.
+This occurs prior to a rupturing of the amnion and serosa, after which the embryo has direct contact and access to the yolk, which contains lipid reserves (Tanaka, 1976).
+The dramatic morphogenetic processes that follow require extensive lipid metabolism, which could explain the burst of Bger_25734.